egpz/Space-Invaders/README.md

 # Space-Invaders
-Retro Space Invaders Game built in C++, we use the graphic library of raylib
+retro Space Invaders Game built in C++, we use the graphic library of raylib

+to run the game, first clone the repo

+1. ``` brew install raylib ```